Female body fat percentage can be mystifying.

 Body Fat Percentage Calculator

-This is a calculator that will help you get the job done.
 To calculate female body fat percentage, you’ll need your height and weight, and measurements of your neck, waist, and hips.
+Then use this calculator to punch in the numbers.
+Use the absolute smallest part of your waist and widest part of your butt.

 What are the implications for health?